ikraamg/TRMNL-HA/trmnl-ha/ha-trmnl/docs/CONTRIBUTING.md

-# Contributing to Puppet Add-on
+# Contributing to TRMNL HA Add-on

-First off, thank you for considering contributing to Puppet!
+First off, thank you for considering contributing to TRMNL HA!
 It's people like you that make this add-on better for everyone in the Home Assistant community. 🎉

 ## Table of Contents